Academic Resource Center

 Goldey-Beacom College provides the opportunity to receive feedback from the College community.
 Suggestions, ideas, praise, and complaints can be given anonymously.
 Help GBC respond to the needs of the community and to find better ways to make students' years at Goldey-Beacom College the best possible.

-Goldey-Beacom College offers several of submitting suggestions, ideas, praise, or complaints through Talk Back.
+Goldey-Beacom College offers several options to submit suggestions, ideas, praise, or complaints through Talk Back.

 - Use the online Talk Back form to provide the following types of feedback: